twcook/s3model.github.io/userguide/docs/_sources/Introduction.rst.txt

     The user must always run the cells in the sequence from top to bottom when executing the tutorials.
 Anything else is precarious.
 When experimenting with changing values in a cell, be sure to use the **Cell->Run All Above** option from the menu.

 For complete installation and setup instructions go to the :ref:`Tutorial Setup <setup>` page.
+However, we strongly suggest the you continue with the rest of the chapters here before trying the tutorials.